bitsmuggler/ngrx-example/README.md

 It contains the following technical aspects:

-* Using Store, Actions, Selectors, Reducers, and Effects in an Angular application.
+* Using Store, Actions / ActionGroups, Selectors, Reducers, and Effects in an Angular application.
 * Introduction of feature stores.
 * Sample tests for these [NgRx](https://ngrx.io/) elements.